jliagouris/UCDS/assignments.md

 # Hands-on assignments

-The hands-on assignments include programming exercises in [Ray](https://ray.io), a distributed data processing system.
+The hands-on assignments include programming exercises in [Ray](https://ray.io), a distributed data processing framework.

 ### Software requirements
 You can develop and execute Ray applications on Linux and macOS, while support for Windows is limited.